newrelic-experimental/futurehack/SubmissionCriteria.md

 ## Submission Deliverables

-Projects submitted for FuturHack judging should be submitted at 12 PM PST and include the following assets:
+Projects submitted for FutureHack judging should be submitted  by 12 PM PST on Wednesday, May 26, 2021 and include the following assets:

 Github Repo (if applicable for track)
 Dashboard ID  (if applicable for track)